soniakeys/accsum/readme.md

 # Accsum

-Routines for accurate floating point arithmetic.
+Routines for accurate floating point summation.

 [![GoDoc](https://godoc.org/github.com/soniakeys/accsum?status.svg)](https://godoc.org/github.com/soniakeys/accsum)

+There are a number of functions for accurate summation of float64s, including dot product functions.

-These are implementations of algorithms described in "Accurate floating point summation" by S. Rump, T. Ogita, and S. Oishi.
+These are mostly implementations of algorithms developed by Siegfried M. Rump and colleagues.
+Also included are some classic alogithms mentioned in the cited papers.